VKCOM/statshouse/website/docs/guides/design-metric.md

 In StatsHouse, metric cardinality is how many unique tag value combinations you send for a metric.

-If a tag has too many values, they will soon exceed the [mapping budget](../conceptual%20overview/components.md#mapping-budget) and will be lost: tag values for your measurements will be `Empty`.
+If a tag has too many values, they will soon exceed the [mapping budget](../conceptual%20overview/components.md#the-budget-for-creating-mappings) and will be lost: tag values for your measurements will become the empty strings.

 Even if all your tag values have been already mapped, and you [avoid the mapping flood](edit-metrics.md#set-up-raw-tags) but keep sending data with many tag values,